 I stopped for lunch by a pond.

-Nebraska allegedly has some cool buttes and bluffs off on its western side (actually, all the plains states seem to get cooler as you go west), but I skirted its eastern border, following the Missouri River, camping on its banks.
+Nebraska allegedly has some cool buttes and bluffs off on its western side (actually, all the plains states seem to get cooler as you go west), but I skirted its eastern border, following the Missouri River and camping on the shore.

 I love the Badlands.
 They’re so cool.
 I hadn’t been since I was a child, and I hadn’t remembered that these wonderful formations are just dirt, not rock.
 They’re so fragile — one determined person with a shovel could probably really change the view!
 In line with this, it’s a pretty geologically young place, with erosion starting only some 500k years ago.